A Dark Reflection: Release

 Following its success at Cannes, Los Angeles based sales agent Artist View Entertainment began selling A Dark Reflection.

 In its first press release, Scott Jones, President of Artist View Entertainment stated, "We are very pleased to be working with Tristan Loraine and his powerful independent film.
 The production values and tightly crafted Direction are the key factors in pushing home a frightening message for those of us who travel by air on a daily basis."
-Other reviews were also positive about the film, highlighting the importance of the issues for public interest: Ted Jeory, Home Affairs Editor of the Sunday Express, London, wrote, "It's got the lot.
-A film that has suspense, drama, action, intrepid journalism, and perhaps most importantly–a cause.
-A Dark Reflection shines a light on aviation's dirty secret: the quality of the air we breathe on board planes.
-It's an important step in the decades long challenge to Big Oil and Big Aviation."
-Ross Coulthart of Sunday Night on Channel 7, Sydney, wrote, "A Dark Reflection is a gripping thriller based on the true-life scandal of a major toxic air health problem widespread on modern passenger jets.
-The most confronting thing about this extraordinary film is that it's all true."

 A Dark Reflection was screened by Artist View Entertainment at the American Film Market (AFM) 5 & 6 November 2014.

 UK release

 The film A Dark Reflection was released to the public in the United Kingdom on 27 February 2015 to a limited number of Cinemas.
-A private VIP screening of A Dark Reflection was shown in Horsham on 26 February.DVD sales are anticipated in the summer of 2015.
+A private VIP screening of A Dark Reflection was shown in Horsham on 26 February.

 Reviews

 In review, critics said the film has the right intention but fails because of vast deficiencies in the storyline, screenplay, acting and its directing.
 The Daily Telegraph wrote, "...well-intentioned and informed, this tinny and tensionless dispatch really doesn’t."
 In their review, The Guardian called it a "clunky drama".
 The Hollywood News wrote, "It’s a fascinating story and one that could easily be improved on by the right writer, director, and cast."